HacktopusX/QuestDBRouter/README.md

 Configuration lives under `config/`.
 See `config/docker-quest-router.toml` for a working local setup.

+## Contributing

+Contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for architecture notes, local development setup, and how to open a pull request.

 ## Todo

 - [ ] Exclude unhealthy shards from routing (health checks today are log-only)